humphd/desktop/README.md

 I've reached the end of my ability to research this problem alone using only code and tools, and need to reach out to the community and maintainers for advice.
 It's possible that my fix will be enough, and they will accept a pull request that reverts this change.
 It's also possible that they will use this information to make another fix, possibly reworking the state logic in this component.
 In either case, I need to [reach out and leave a comment in the bug](https://github.com/desktop/desktop/issues/6390#issuecomment-466818040), and see where that leads.

 Regardless of the outcome, we've been able to practice a number of important skills in this walkthrough.
-We looked through open issues and found a bug, built the code and debugged it, worked with git to find a regression range, studied changes to the code, and eventually found a possible solution.
-Not every bug can be fixed using the same techniques, but this gives you some approaches you can try on your own.
+We looked through open issues and found a bug, built the code and debugged it, worked with git to find a regression range, used the debugger to understand the code at runtime, and eventually found a possible solution.
+Not every bug can be fixed using the same techniques, but this gives you some reusable approaches you can try on your own.

-While lots of bugs may be beyond your current knowledge of a codebase, don't get overwhelmed and assume you can't contribute.
-Many bugs are solvable with enough research and persistence.

 Have fun fixing bugs.
 There's no shortage of them.